jewettaij/visfd/doc/doc_filter_mrc.md

 **size** is the size of the blob,
-(characterized either using either σ, radius, or diameter, as explained below), and **score** is the intensity of that voxel after a LOG filter of that size was applied to it.
+(characterized either using either σ, radius, or diameter, as explained below), and **score** is the intensity of that voxel after a LoG filter of that size was applied to it.
 The list is ordered from high score to low score
 (for maxima, or low score to high score for minima).
 These blobs can be visualized using the "**-spheres**" argument (see below).